Nagao Station (Kagawa): Lines

 Nagao Station is a terminus of the Kotoden Nagao Line and is located 14.6 km from the opposing terminus of the line at Kawaramachi Station and 16.3 kilometers from Takamatsu-Chikkō Station.

 Layout

 The station consists of a single side platform serving one track.
 An additional storage track is situated on the north side.
-The station is unattended.
+The station is staffed.

 Adjacent stations

 History

 Nagao Station opened on 30 April 1912.